MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 - And more! (true)

-For example, a stack of labels may include some Node SID labels, which will just route the packet along the metrically-best path to that node, and they may also include some Adjacency SIDs (the SIDs that represent links with an adjacency on them) that will tell a hop precisely which link to forward the traffic out of.
+For example, a stack of labels may include some node SID labels, which will just route the packet along the metrically-best path to that node, and they may also include some adjacency SIDs (the SIDs that represent links with an adjacency on them) that will tell a hop precisely which link to forward the traffic out of.

 This is a bit like how an RSVP LSP can include loose and strict hops.
 The strict hops have to be directly connected, but the loose hops can get there however is best.